NEET UG 2025

 · Reporting to the Allotted Institute – Candidates must confirm admission by reporting to the respective institute within the specified time frame.

-Tip: Candidates should keep checking the official MCC website (mcc.nic.in) and respective state counselling portals regularly for updated schedules and announcements.
+Tip: Candidates should keep checking the official MCC website (mcc.nic.in) and the respective State counselling portals regularly for updated schedules and announcements.

 NEET UG ELIGIBILITY